adambard/learnxinyminutes-docs/go.html.markdown

 	x, y int
 }

 // Define a method on type pair.
-Pair now implements Stringer. func (p pair) String() string { // p is called the "receiver"
+Pair now implements Stringer because Pair has defined all the methods in the interface. func (p pair) String() string { // p is called the "receiver"
 	// Sprintf is another public function in package fmt.
 	// Dot syntax references fields of p.